tcassanelli/pyoof/README.rst

     python setup.py install

+From the source you can install developer versions, be aware of that.
 I believe in the future :smile:, so please install Python 3.
 Unfortunately, a windows version of the package is currently not available.